-- 1.81 Except for the title Regental Professor, the only titles to be used henceforth in which faculty members may hold tenure are as follows: - (a) Professor - (b) Associate Professor - (c) Assistant Professor - 1.82 Persons holding a named chair or professorship or a position designated by academic discipline may acquire tenure by virtue of one of the three positions listed above, but not through the named chair or professorship or position designated by academic discipline.
-At M.D.
-Anderson, the institution head under special circumstances may use the term Faculty Associate in lieu of Instructor. - 1.83 The following academic titles may also be used within University of Texas System institutions.
+- 1.81 Except for the title Regental Professor, the only titles to be used henceforth in which faculty members may hold tenure are as follows: - (a) Professor - (b) Associate Professor - (c) Assistant Professor - 1.82 Persons holding a named chair or professorship or a position designated by academic discipline may acquire tenure by virtue of one of the three positions listed above, but not through the named chair or professorship or position designated by academic discipline. - 1.83 The following academic titles may also be used within University of Texas System institutions.
 Tenure cannot be awarded to a person appointed to these ranks and, with the exception of the rank of instructor, academic service within these ranks cannot be counted toward the satisfaction of any required probationary period.
 Appointments to these titles shall be for a period of time not to exceed one academic year, and, with the exception of the title of instructor, such appointments shall terminate at the expiration of the stated period of appointment without the notification of nonrenewal required by Subsection 6.7 of this Chapter of the Regents' Rules and Regulations.
-If a component institution determines that it is to these titles. - (a) Instructor.
-This title denotes a probationary appointment as a member of an institutional faculty.
-During the period of probationary appointment to this rank the scholarly competence, teaching performance, and professional promise of the candidate will be evaluated.
+If a component institution determines that it is to the benefit of the institution, it may offer reappointments to these titles.